turingschool/gear-up/pre-work/intro_with_empathy.markdown

 ## Gear Up Pre-Work
 ### Turing Culture: Developing Empathetic Programmers

-**Directions:** Submit your Gear Up Pre-Work reflections on the pre-work google doc.

 _Our **mission** is to unlock human potential by training a diverse, inclusive student body to succeed in high-fulfillment technical careers._

 ### Why Empathy?